 Of course this have to stay within the wheel of consent.
 Talk to each other, negotiate.
 Tell your partner what’s off limits.
 I strongly suggest you start with non-sexual touch.

 How much pleasure can you feel?

-If you are receiving touch - your job is to be able to tell your partner right away if something doesn’t feel good.
+If you are receiving touch - your job is to NOTICE WHAT YOU FEEL.
+Become aware.
+Stay present in your body.
+Take it all in.
+It is your job to be able to tell your partner right away if something doesn’t feel good.
 We are building trust here.
 Your partner will be able to relax into their exploration if they can trust you’ll tell them what feels good and what doesn’t.
 Set each other up for success.

 If you are asked for something you are not wiling to give - same thing.
 Tell your partner right away.
 It’s not rejection, there’s nothing wrong with what they asked - it’s about boundaries, building trust and safety, and being free to play when the trust is there.
 If your partner is a no to something you ask, instead of shutting down, become even more curious, what else would I want, how else do I want to be touched?

 The 3 minutes game:

 - for the next 3 minutes, how would you like to be touched?

 - for the next 3 minutes, how would YOU like to touch ME for YOUR pleasure?

 - check in with each other.
 What did you discover?